LavaSlider/UITableView-Reorder/README.md

 ## Details

-This category creates a long press gesture recognizer and attaches it to the tableView object when the `allowsLongPressToReorder` property is set true (and/or the `allowsLongPressToReorderDuringEditing` property for the same effects while editing).
+This category creates a long press gesture recognizer and attaches it to the tableView object when the `allowsLongPressToReorder` property is set true (and/or the `allowsLongPressToReorderDuringEditing` property is set true for the same effects while editing).
 This gesture recognizer makes sure that when a row is long-pressed the tableView allows row reordering and the specific row is moveable.
-If so it creates a temporary view that will track the user's finger up and down the screen, asks the tableView to reload that cell (so you can provide a place holder cell, typically blank or hidden), records the starting location, and destination locations shuffling the cells as it goes.
+If so it creates a temporary view that will track the user's finger up and down the screen, asks the tableView to reload that cell (so you can provide a place holder cell, typically blank or hidden), records the starting location, and destination locations and shuffles the cells on the screen as it goes.
-When the user lifts his or her finger then the `- (void) tableView: (UITableView *) tableView moveRowAtIndexPath: (NSIndexPath *) fromIndexPath toIndexPath: (NSIndexPath *) toIndexPath` method on the table view's `datasource` is called so the data source can be adjusted to match the current screen configuration.
+When the user lifts his or her finger then the standard `- (void) tableView: (UITableView *) tableView moveRowAtIndexPath: (NSIndexPath *) fromIndexPath toIndexPath: (NSIndexPath *) toIndexPath` method on the table view's `datasource` is called so the data source can be adjusted to match the current screen configuration.

 Any of the UITableViewDelegate or UITableVewDataSource methods that could be called while a row is being dragged up or down the screen needs to be modified because there is a separation between what is on the screen and what is in the data source.
 To do this there is an instance method added to the UITableView class that will convert the row index visible on the screen to the row index in the datasource.
 This method is: